hoalexander44/MomentumTeamWebsite/Blogs/ThuanPhungBlog.md

 Positive: Task was satisfying to me because of the work I did the past weeks can not be integrated into the main game.

-Negative: Confusion and waiting on the main logic of the game to be completed since I need the character to be able to function for the move/health script to be incorporated
+Negative: Confusion and waiting on the main logic of the game to be completed since I need the character to be able to function for the move/health script to be incorporated.
+          Also, merge conflict happened this week and it was pain

 Upcoming: Finalize the UI integration